paragliding training center

 The jet is more of a concern when: 1) most days in the warm season when there is no inversion (or it breaks) and we get deep mixing...which causes strong winds aloft to surface.
 2) in the cool season when an upper-low is passing causing instability to transfer the momentum aloft downward toward the surface.

 Surface winds should not be more than 17 mph for foot launched PG, much less for PPG, and even less flying a trike/quad.
 These are only estimates – it's up to the pilot to decide what conditions he is comfortable in.
 Always be sure to check the winds aloft before launching as we need to know what's going on above us.
 In particular, winds aloft may be 180 degrees different than at the surface.
-If these winds are strong, they will cause turbulence above launch and problems in trying to bench up from our mountain sites.
+If these winds are strong, they may mix (cause turbulence) above launch and problems in trying to bench up from our mountain sites.
+Is there an inversion aloft which can isolate the strong air above?
+The balloon soundings will let you know.
 Generally, our best air is from the WSW at the surface and the direction is within 30 degrees or so for the next 10,000' AGL of altitude.
 If barometric pressure is dropping or low, we can expect more buoyant air which is more fun to fly in.

 If there is 50% cloud cover, for example, thermals will be suppressed and we can enjoy calmer air all day long.
 However, the clouds must not be towering nor threatening rain, virga, or hail.
 Sunny clear weather pretty much guarantees the presence of thermals and turbulent air so we have to be careful what time of day we launch.
 Inversions in the atmosphere almost guarantee that thermals will not rise above the top of the inversion.
 As the day continues, the air near the ground will be turbulent everywhere as the hotter shallow air mixes with the air aloft.
 In the fall and winter, the heating of the sun is much less and thermals and turbulence will be weaker.
 It is often possible to fly all day during this season.
-We like thermals but ones that are not too strong.
+We like thermals but ones that are not too strong because of the accompanying turbulence which is near them.
+This turbulence can easily collapse a paraglider.

 Cirrus clouds over El Paso – these clouds were formed hundreds of miles southwest of us and were subsequently subjected to mixing from high winds aloft and were shredded.